 Three quick things to finish up this great interview.

 First, if you listen to podcasts on your phone or in your car when you’re commuting make sure to subscribe to my podcast too.
-It’s called the Grapplearts Radio Podcast and you can find it on iTunes, Stitcher and Soundcloud.
+It’s called the Grapplearts Radio Podcast and you can find it on Apple App Store, Stitcher and Soundcloud.

 Third, thank you to the many great questions I received from the Grapplearts email newsletter readership for Bernardo.
 I really appreciated them because it allowed me to guide the interview in a way that helped as many people and answered as many questions as possible.